ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ## Differential Gene Expression Analysis from RNA Sequencing Data - Workflow <a name="workflow"></a>

 Now, we will begin our data analysis.
-One important thing to note is that this is an exploratory data analysis; the number of samples/ replicates in this dataset are small.
-They are great to find some new leads on how COVID-19 infection affects pancreatic cell functions and diabetes onset but we definitely need larger number of samples to make definitive conclusions.
+One important thing to note is that this is an exploratory data analysis; the number of samples/replicates in this dataset are small.
+They are great to find some new leads on how COVID-19 infection affects pancreatic cell functions and diabetes onset but we definitely need a larger number of samples to make definitive conclusions.
 Nevertheless, the aim of this tutorial is to give you a general idea of DGE RNA Seq analysis and this dataset helps achieve just that.
 Lets's begin our analysis with quality control of our raw RNA-Seq reads.